xvvvyz/catz/README.md

 Setup
 -----

-0. Clone the repo into a place that serves http requests.
+0. Clone the repo into a place that serves HTTP requests.

 ```
 git clone https://github.com/cadejscroggins/omgcatz /path/to/server/
 ```

-1. Install all of the things (Debian)
+1. Install all of the things (Debian).

 ```
 sudo apt-get update